kentliau/redbubble-template/readme.md

 A Better Redbubble Template.

-The dimensions below are recommended by Redbubble, most if not all are 100% coverage to the products without any scaling down or up, in other words all the artwork will auto fit to the product without you changing the scaling.
+The dimensions below are recommended by Redbubble, most if not all, are 100% coverage to the products without any scaling up or down.

+In other words, all the artwork will auto fit to the product without you changing the scaling and moving it.

 | *                                                      | *                                              | *                                          |
 | :----------------------------------------------------: | :--------------------------------------------: | :----------------------------------------: |